Skip to Main Content

 When will I be notified of my acceptance?

-All students will be notified by April 20, 2020.
+All students will be notified by mid-April 2022.

 Am I considered in-state or out-of-state?

 To qualify for in-state tuition rates, you must be able to provide the in-state documentation required to the Brooklyn College Registrar's Office.
-The staff of the LGI are not involved in determining in-state status.
+The staff of the LGI is not involved in determining in-state status.

 Will I need to apply for a J-1 visa?